Browsing (herbivory): Impacts on plants

 Overbrowsing impacts plants at individual, population, and community levels.
 The negative effects of browsing are greater among intolerant species, such as members of the genus Trillium, which have all photosynthetic tissues and reproductive organs at the apex of a singular stem.
 This means that a deer may eat all the reproductive and photosynthetic tissues at once, reducing the plant's height, photosynthetic capabilities, and reproductive output.
 This is one example of how overbrowsing can lead to the loss of reproductive individuals in a population, and a lack of recruitment of young plants.
 Plants also differ in their palatability to herbivores.
 At high densities of herbivores, plants that are highly selected as browse may be missing small and large individuals from the population.
 At the community level, intense browsing by deer in forests leads to reductions in the abundance of palatable understory herbaceous shrubs, and increases in graminoid and bryophyte abundance which are released from competition for light.

+Browsing Pressure and Plant Palatability

+The intensity of browsing pressure often varies depending on the palatability of plant species to herbivores.
+Some plant species may be heavily browsed due to their high palatability, while others may be avoided or less affected.

+Effects on Plant Reproduction

+Browsing can affect plant reproduction by reducing the availability of leaves for photosynthesis and flowers for pollination.
+Overbrowsing can lead to a decrease in seed production, hinder the recruitment of new individuals and alter the genetic diversity of plant population.